mvolkmann/blog/src/smalltalk/41-morphic.md

   (uses the `Morph` method `openInHand`).
 - Move the cursor to the location where the morph should be placed and click to drop it.

-A morph can be modified even after the code that defines it has been deleted, because its definition is part of the running image.
-TODO: Is this actually true?

 To modify an existing morph: